 - No dedicated heatsink or advanced software features.

 User Impressions: Many users find the Crucial P3 Plus to be a perfect upgrade, noting the immediate and noticeable improvement in load times and overall system snappiness.
 It’s often recommended for its reliability and bang-for-your-buck performance.
+If you want next-gen NVMe speeds and big storage without splurging for a flagship, the P3 Plus stands out as a wise, well-balanced pick.

 6. WD_BLACK 2TB SN770 NVMe Internal Gaming SSD Solid State